miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/testing/acceptance-tests/template.md

 If there's some logic you'd like to share between your development scenario and your tests, you can always make a new module under `scenarios` and import it in both places.

-you'd like to load your development scenario in your tests, you can always directly import that module and run your test server through it:
+If you'd like to load your development scenario in your tests, you can always directly import that module and run your test server through it:

 Create the module